Acts 4 Highlights

 Jesus brought and assigned believers the ministry of reconciliation.
 2 Corinthians 5:17-19

-The Israelite’s history has been an ongoing and repeated cycle of receiving a blessing from God, followed by disobedience and entitlement, God’s discipline, Israel’s repentance, restoration and blessing again.
+The Israelites’ history has been an ongoing and repeated cycle of receiving a blessing from God, followed by disobedience and entitlement, God’s discipline, repentance, restoration, and blessing again.
 The ultimate fulfillment of God’s promise to the Jewish people is not based upon their being better than the rest of the world.
 Isaiah 64:6, Romans 3:1-20 It is based on the choice and unbreakable covenant God made that will culminate with their eventual acceptance of Jesus as their King.
 Romans 11

 Fast forward…